Some people are perfect for relationships. Unfortunately, some are not. Continue reading to understand the signs of a selfish relationship or lover!

 If you want your relationship to work, you will need to stop and question yourself, “Is this self-love and preservation, or just plain selfishness controlling this relationship?”

-These Are The 4 Signs Of A Selfish Relationship
+The 4 Signs You’re In A Selfish Relationship

 1. Your partner is a bully.

 We all can understand the difference between encouragement and derision.
 Instead of boosting your spirits, a selfish person will scorn you.
 They will mock you for whatever you are, or if you fail to meet their expectations.